FSXAC/FSXAC.github.io/docs/CIVL250/asn4.md

 The sustainability development goals (SDGs) are a set of objectives to pursuit a sustainable world.
 I will address SDG #4 and SDG #11, quality education and actions to climate change respectively.

+Quality education is about brining quality and engaging education to all.
+Increase access to education for everyone including women and minorities.
+The quality education goal also seek to increase accessibility which means growth in supply of teachers and school staff.
+Quality education increases inclusion in schools.
+Quality also implies effectiveness of education, and the outcome is that people who are educated are more knowledgeable.

+For actions against climate change, it is to make sure that our planet don't turn into a fucking fireball.
+Actions to deal with climate change could be direct actions such as planting trees, not be wasteful as much, and generally lower one's carbon emission.

 ## Background on Spotlight SDGs

 <!--Present details of your above rationale.
 What do your firm’s leadership team need in order to understand the relevance of the spotlight SDGs to the firm?
 For example, your firm’s clients are typically Canadian municipalities, provincial governments or sometimes the federal government.
 The firm also has clients from industry (e.g. the forest products sector, and hi-tech sector) and agricultural sector.
 So why are the spotlight SDGs relevant to potential clients?
 Is the Canadian context important?
 Is engineering particularly critical to your spotlight SDGs?
 What other information will help the leadership team understand your recommendation and help them make the best decision?-->

+**Temp checklist:**

+- [ ] Explain the spotlight SDGs to firm leadership
+  - [ ] Client: Canadian municipalities, governments
+  - [ ] Client: industry
+- [ ] Relevant because it can save them costs from taxes
+- [ ] Canadian context is important
+- [ ] Engineering is critical to SDGs

 ## Current Global and National Status of Spotlight SDGs